You need a Window Cleaner's Licence if you:

 When we have your application and fee, we will:

-The law requires that we allow 28 days for the police and members of the public to make any objections or representations.
+We allow 28 days for the police and members of the public to make any objections or representations.

 The licence will be granted subject to conditions (Word, 38kb).